SandyRodger/RB185-RB189/presentation_prep.md

 - Remember, all these Sinatra commands you take for granted, like `redirect` are built-in methods.
 - Should I have added comments to my routes?
+- This [link](https://launchschool.com/lessons/9230c94c/assignments/7d7b4dd7) covers the following:
+  - why we prevent the sinatra reloader during development
+  - How/why we add puma gem, but only in production
+  - What's up with the config.ru file
+  - What's up with the Procfile